rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 ### **<u>Q: Tell us a bit about your background with Rust prior to the Community Grants Program</u>**

-<u>A:</u> I’ve been with Rust from the very beginning – before it went 1.0.
+<u>A:</u>&nbsp; &nbsp;I’ve been with Rust from the very beginning – before it went 1.0.
 I don't remember how I discovered it, to be honest\!
 But when I did, I realized that it was something really special and different.
 When I discovered Rust, I saw an entirely new paradigm in front of me.&nbsp; This is why I was willing to really hit a brick wall with my head over and over to learn it back then when there were far fewer resources than today.&nbsp;

 At the time, there were a great number of missing education gaps and the compiler wasn’t as helpful in telling you what was wrong with the program.
 The borrow checker was also less powerful at that time, requiring many workarounds that aren't needed nowadays.